Would you freeze your brain?

 By Amy Willis

 In this week’s episode, EconTalk host Russ Roberts chats with physicist and transhumanism skeptic Richard Jones about nanotechnology, life extension, and the perils and promise of technology.
 Are you a techno-optimist?
 Would you cryogenically freeze yourself in hopes that you’d be revived in the future?
 Do we spend enough energy today on alleviating end-of-life illness and suffering?
-Let us know what you think…As always, we love to hear from you.

 1. What’s the difference between designed and evolved systems, according to Jones?
 Which is more descriptive of the human brain?
 To what extent do you think it’s possible that a “wiring diagram” for the brain will be discovered?